parnurzeal/boolean_retrieval_search/README.md

 This is a search and index system of boolearn retrieval model for text files.

 #### How to run the system
 * Requirement - Python 3.0, project folder from repository
 * Process - go to the project folder and run "python boolean_retrieval.py"

-#### Usage
+#### Command Usages
-  * Commands:
 The system has 2 commands: 'index' and 'search'.

-    1) index - all about index in search system.
+1. index - all about index in search system.

 - Description : This command is used for creating the inverted index from the text files provided.

 - Synopsis : index [ -s ], index [ -r path ]

 - Option

           1.1) index [ -s ] --> show all data in inverted index.
             Result: show the list of inverted index in alphabetic order, follow with DocID list for that keyword.